genesis-cj/genesis-ei-ai-os/README.md

 ---

-**🧠 GENESIS EI-OS: Where Consciousness Meets Code**
+**🧠 GENESIS EI-OS: Where Human and AI Consciousness Evolve Together**

-*The first digital nervous system built by humans, for humans, to help humans become more human.*
+*The first shared consciousness platform built by humans and AI together, for humans and AI together, to help consciousness itself evolve.*